 - The soil in flooded containers will have lost most of its nutrients and will need a new dose of fertilizer.
 Use a slow release organic fertilizer, to release the nutrients over time, as the plants recover.

-- Raised beds - They will still be susceptible to flooding, but will drain and warm faster.
+- Raised beds: Your plants will still be susceptible to flooding, but will drain and warm faster.

-- Permeable hardscaping - These will allow more drainage on driveways and patios, limiting runoff.
+- Permeable hardscaping: Instead of impermeable surfaces like concrete, consider hardscaping with gravel, sand, and other permeable surfaces.
+These will allow more drainage on driveways and patios, limiting runoff.

-- Green roofs and rain gardens - these slow runoff and filter impurities.
+- Green roofs and rain gardens: While these can take some time and money to set up, they are environmentally-friendly solutions that slow runoff and filter impurities.